EvanHYearwood/EvanHYearwood/README.md

 </ul>

-<h2>Thank You for Visiting My Page!</h2>
+<h2>Thank You for Visiting My Page!
+Feel free to connect with my on my LinkedIn!</h2>

-<p>I'm currently looking for a great team to join, and I would love to hear from you.
-Please use the link below to set up a time to chat.
-I promise you'll be glad you did.</p>
-<h2><a href="https://calendly.com/grandviewsuccess-evan/quick-chat-with-evan">Let's Chat</a></h2>

 <h3>Socials:</h3>